lexibank/tlopo/out/vol3/chapter3.md

 There are also subtaxa of _kai_ which are further subclassified into apparent folk specifics, as can be seen from the dictionary entries given below for _araro_ and _doi_ ([Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)).

 _araro_
-:   Premna sp. or spp.
-(P. serratifolia, P. protrusa) (Verbenaceae).
+:   _Premna_ sp. or spp. (_Premna serratifolia_, P. protrusa) (Verbenaceae).
 Small coastal tree
     with entire leaves.
 Hard wood, much used for posts.

     _araro alewa_
-    :   Premna serratifolia (Verbenaceae).
+    :   _Premna serratifolia_ (Verbenaceae).
 Small bushy tree, occasional in scrub near coast.
 Leaves opposite, rounded-oblong to pointed and heart-shaped, flowers smallish, green-white, small dark fleshy fruit with a hard 4-chambered stone.

     _araro taŋwane_
-    :   Premna protrusa.
-A larger tree than P. serratifolia, with flower parts more protruding, usually found inland.
+    :   _Premna_ protrusa.
+A larger tree than _Premna serratifolia_, with flower parts
+        more protruding, usually found inland.
 Hard wood, much used for posts.

 _doi_
-:   Generic for Alphitonia spp.
+:   Generic for _Alphitonia_ spp.
 (Rhamnaceae).
 Trees of open dryish forest.

     _doi dū_
-    :   Alphitonia zizyphoides.
+    :   _Alphitonia zizyphoides_.
 Tree of open dryish forest, bark and leaves smelling of oil-of-wintergreen when crushed, leaves white below, small white flowers, purplish fruit capsules.

     _doi drā_
-    :   Alphitonia fran guloides.
-Uncommon tree of dryish slopes, leaves smaller and more pointed than those of A. zizyphoides.
+    :   _Alphitonia_ fran guloides.
+Uncommon tree of dryish slopes, leaves smaller and more pointed than those of _Alphitonia zizyphoides_.

 The names for folk specifics tend to be binominals which include the generic followed by a modifier indicating some distinctive characteristic of the folk specific.
-For example, Wayan distinguishes four kinds of _bau_ 'Sapotaceae varieties': _bau leke_, literally 'dwarf bau', denotes the smaller Planchonella garberi (Pouteria, cf. [Wheatley 1992](../sources/Wheatley1992)) species; _bau levu_, 'big bau' which presumably denotes larger species of Sapotaceae; _bau som_, where som means 'to suck or eat juicy, soluble or soft, moist foods', denotes the various Sapotaceae species which have milky juice; and _bau vudi_, 'banana bau' which denotes varieties with elongated (i.e. banana- like) fruit.
+For example, Wayan distinguishes four kinds of _bau_ '_Sapotaceae_ varieties': _bau leke_, literally 'dwarf bau', denotes the smaller _Planchonella garberi_ (Pouteria, cf. [Wheatley 1992](../sources/Wheatley1992)) species; _bau levu_, 'big bau' which presumably denotes larger species of _Sapotaceae_; _bau som_, where som means 'to suck or eat juicy, soluble or soft, moist foods', denotes the various _Sapotaceae_ species which have milky juice; and _bau vudi_, 'banana bau' which denotes varieties with elongated (i.e. banana- like) fruit.

 _bau_
-:   Generic, includes species of Burckella, Manilkara, Palaquium andPlanchonella (Sapotaceae).
+:   Generic, includes species of _Burckella_, _Manilkara_, _Palaquium_ and_Planchonella_ (_Sapotaceae_).
     Wood of some of these trees is used for boats, chests and house posts.
 Applied to the following species growing on Waya:

-    1. Burckella richii. large tree of low- to middle-altitudes, fruit green, fleshy, cylindrical, 4cm long;
+    1. _Burckella_ richii. large tree of low- to middle-altitudes, fruit green, fleshy, cylindrical, 4cm long;
-    2. Manilkara vitiensis, smallish tree, often in exposed situations on coastal slopes;
+    2. _Manilkara vitiensis_, smallish tree, often in exposed situations on coastal slopes;
-    3. Palaquium fijiense. smallish uncommon tree of higher-altitude forest;
+    3. _Palaquium_ fijiense. smallish uncommon tree of higher-altitude forest;
-    4. Planchonella garberi (Sapotaceae).
+    4. _Planchonella garberi_ (_Sapotaceae_).
-    5. Planchonella grayana, a tree of coastal and inland forest, leaves larger and rounder than those of P. garberi.
+    5. _Planchonella grayana_, a tree of coastal and inland forest, leaves larger and rounder than those of _Planchonella garberi_.

     _bau leke_
-    :   Planchonella garberi (Sapotaceae).
+    :   _Planchonella garberi_ (_Sapotaceae_).
 Occasional in mid-altitude forest.

     _bau levu_
-    :   One or more species of Sapotaceae, application of name not clear.
+    :   One or more species of _Sapotaceae_, application of name not clear.

     _bau som_
-    :   Name applied to various (perhaps most or all) members of the Sapotaceae, in reference to their milky juice.
+    :   Name applied to various (perhaps most or all) members of the _Sapotaceae_, in reference to their milky juice.

     _bau vudi_
-    :   Name applied on mainland to members of Sapotaceae (spp. of Burckella and Manilkara), presumably because of their large and elongate fruits.
+    :   Name applied on mainland to members of _Sapotaceae_ (spp. of _Burckella_ and _Manilkara_), presumably because of their large and elongate fruits.

 <a id="p-61"></a>